BBFlyG/Flygreen24/minimal-flygreen-mock/deployment-guide.md

 # Guaranteed Vercel Deployment Guide for FlyGreen

-This guide provides step-by-step instructions for deploying your FlyGreen Next.js project to Vercel.
-This fresh project has been specifically created to ensure compatibility with Vercel's deployment system.
+This guide provides step-by-step instructions for deploying your ultra-simplified FlyGreen Next.js project to Vercel.
+This minimal version has been specifically created to ensure compatibility with Vercel's deployment system.

 ## Prerequisites